ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 There is a wider variance is response though, some teachers are more immediately available, others we do not get a reply for several days.
 But the boy moves that sticky note onto another day.
 He also now tries to plan work with a slower response earlier in the week.
 Time is a thing we miss from so many process maps.

-The boy is enjoying the way him he can move his work around.
+The boy is enjoying how he can move his work around to suit his... preferences, whether they are like/not-like for a subject, mood, difficulty, whatever.
 If he was at school his timetable would be more rigid.
 He also talks to his friends as they work and they align their work so they can do it together, almost like self organising teams.

 To get to this order has meant working with the boy to lay it out as clear as we can.
 A parent I talked to said they went through the same thing.